Saturday, April 29, 2017

 In practise, you will never see this many meteors as the radiant will be some distance below the zenith.
 Also, unless you are out deep in the countryside, the darkness will be less than ideal.
 How many are you likely to see in reality?
 I discuss this further down, lets talk about when to see them first.

-Although the actual peak is on 6th at 06:00 AEST, for Australia the best time to see the eta-Aquarids is in the early morning of the 7th, 8th and 9th.
-This year the thin crescent Moon will not interfere on the 6th, and the 7th is New Moon, so you should have almost ideal observing conditions if the cloud stays away.
+The eta Aquariids have a broad peak roughly centred on May 6, For Australia the best time to see the eta-Aquariids is in the early morning of the 7th, 8th and 9th.
+This year the Moon will not interfere so you should have almost ideal observing conditions if the cloud stays away.

 How many will be seen on the 7th is not entirely clear (see prediction below, but they are only predictions), but good rates were seen in 2016 (with a ZHR of 55), and dark sky sites may possibly see one meteor every three minutes or so.
 There were many bright ones reported with persistent trains in 2014.
 People in the suburbs may be will see less, but at least one every 6 minutes should be possible.
 Rates should be much the same on the 8th and a bit less on the 9th.

 The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am (see above for a spotter chart at 5 am).
 When looking, be sure to let your eyes adjust for at least 5 minutes so your eyes can be properly adapted to the dark.
 Don't look directly at the radiant site, because the meteors will often start their "burn" some distance from it, but around a handspan up or to the side.
 The best way to watch the Eta Aquariids is to let your eye rove around the entire patch of the sky above the north-east horizon, between the only two obvious bright stars in the north-east, Altair and Fomalhaut and the planet Venus near the horizon.

 Be patient, although you should see an average of a meteor every six to three minutes, a whole stretch of time can go by without a meteor, then a whole bunch turn up one after the other.